How to extend the life of your double glazing.

-Peterborough homeowners are no longer content with their double glazed windows and doors just looking nice.
+Most of Peterborough homeowners are not content with their double glazed windows and doors just looking nice.
 It is essential that a home is energy efficient, safe and secure, not forgetting resistant to any harsh weather condition.
-This means that all double glazing must perform to the highest standard, as any under-performance will contribute to an overall reduced energy efficiency.
+Double glazing should perform to the highest standard, otherwise any under-performance will contribute to an overall reduced energy efficiency.

-One of the most crucial areas that will lose a significant amount of heat loss is the double glazed windows.
-It is estimated that an average Peterborough home can lose up to 30% of its heating via air leaks and poor energy efficient double glazing.
-So by purchasing A-rated energy efficient double glazing from Peterborough Doors, could save you at least 15% on heat loss.
+The most crucial areas that will lose a significant amount of heat loss in a property is via the windows.
+It is estimated that an average Peterborough home will lose up to 30% of its heating via air leaks and poor energy efficient double glazing.
+Are you are looking to purchase A-rated energy efficient double glazing?
+If so, then we advise you to purchase from Peterborough Doors as the glass could save you at least 15% on heat loss.
 15% energy conservation can add up significantly over a 12 month period.
 Especially during the winter months.

-When it comes to replacement windows then there are various areas that need consideration, such as the style of the windows.
-Most homeowners replace their windows with casement windows as they are much more popular therefore more affordable.
+Many consideration are required when replacing double glazing, such as the windows style.
+Most homeowners will replace their windows with casement windows as they are much more popular therefore more affordable.

 Flush Sash & Sliding Sash Windows

 We also offer other styles such as flush sash, which are ideal for properties in the country such as Holme, Huntingdon or even Woodston properties.
 Sliding sash windows are extremely popular in rural areas such as Sawtry or Alconbury.
-The sliding sash windows offer the appearance of old wooden sliding sash windows however, they are made with uPVC instead.
+Our sliding sash windows offer the appearance of old wooden sliding sash windows however, they are made with uPVC instead.
 So they look very similar but without the issues and maintenance that wooden windows produce.
 Sliding sash windows can also be upgraded with wood grain effect.
 From a distance it will be extremely difficult to identify the difference between them.

 Window Openings and Furniture